“Help, I need to sell my motorcycle!”

 10) Get Test Ride Security.

 So, someone calls and wants to buy your motorcycle.
 You don’t know this guy from Adam's cat, but he’s asking if he can take your bike for a test ride.
-The logic in you is screaming “no,” what if he doesn’t know how to ride and he lays it over?
-Will he steal it?
+The logic in you is screaming, “NO!”
+What if he doesn’t know how to ride and he lays it over?
+What if he steals it?

-Realistically, we can never see the future, and it’s up to your discretion whether or not you will allow a test ride.That being said, here are some options to consider when faced with this particular situation.
+We can never see the future, so, ultimately, it’s up to your discretion whether or not you will allow a test ride.That being said, here are some options to consider when faced with this situation:

 - Be clear that if anything happens, they will be liable for the damages.

-- Ask them for a copy of their license, take a picture of it.
+- Ask them for a copy of their license, and take a picture of it.

 If you aren’t comfortable letting someone test ride your bike before you sell it, offer to let them start the bike, rev it up, and sit on it.
 You really don’t have to let them take it around the block if you don't want to.

 Also be ready and willing to provide any and all relevant information or paperwork.
 Show receipts for recent service and inspection, remaining warranty, and maintenance history.
-If it’s information that you would request if you were to buy a motorcycle for yourself, someone else deserves the same respect when they buy yours.
+If it’s information you would request if you were to buy a motorcycle for yourself, someone else deserves the same respect when they're buying yours.

 12) Sell a motorcycle for CASH with RumbleOn.

-The truth is, the process of selling your bike can be a hassle no matter what tricks you have up your sleeve.
-With RumbleOn, you can bypass all the hard work and sell a motorcycle fast.
-You could have money in your pocket within a day The best part?
-Your motorcycle stays in your garage until you are paid, then RumbleOn will come pick it up for free.
-We can help shit your new motorcycle to your door and you'll receive fast payment.
-Not to mention great customer service, too!
+The process of selling your bike can be a hassle no matter what tricks you have up your sleeve.
+With RumbleOn, you can bypass all the hard work, sell a motorcycle fast, and have money in your pocket within a day!
+And, the best part?
+Your motorcycle stays in your garage until you are paid, then RumbleOn will send one of our Certified Transporters to come pick it up for free.
+We'll even ship your new motorcycle to your door should you choose to trade it in!
+How's that for Johnny-on-the-spot customer service?